-No use shall be limited to less than 30 square feet of wall signage and no use shall be permitted to exceed 300 square feet of wall signage.
+No use shall be limited to less than 30 square feet of wall signage.
+Uses with less than 200,000 square feet of building area shall not be permitted to exceed 300 square feet of wall signage.
+Uses with 200,000 square feet or more of building area shall not be permitted to exceed 400 square feet of wall signage.